Applicants Schools Enterprise Media About Find a course Apply

 Applicants with recent secondary education

-Assumed knowledge: Other assumed knowledge depends on majors or units of study chosen.
-Note: All students enrolled in Science and combined Science degrees will be required to undertake units of study in mathematics during their undergraduate degree.
+Assumed knowledge: Depends on majors or units of study chosen.
 Bridging courses are available for students who have not studied the assumed knowledge during secondary school.

 Guaranteed selection rank: 95.00, subject to non-ATAR criteria being met.
 A guide to guaranteed selection ranks.